pcsong33/cs279r-todo-app/README.md

     git clone https://github.com/pcsong33/cs279r-todo-app.git
     ```
 - Navigate to the repository directory and right-click on the index.html file.
 Open the HTML file using your preferred browser.

-### App Features
-- Add tasks by entering activities in the top box.
-- Favorite tasks by clicking the star icon.
-- Delete tasks by clicking the trash icon.